Phone numbers

 Ask for usernames and passwords

 Some parental control apps permit only the parent to change apps’ passwords on their child’s phone.
 Therefore, if you pay the bill, you can have access to the phone.
-Consider being honest with your child that while you are paying for their contract, you will be checking their phone.
+Consider being honest with your child that while you're paying for their contract, you'll be checking their phone.

 Remind them that you love and trust them, but want to make sure that they remain safe.
-Make it clear that you aren't checking up on them, but simply want to check up on any strangers or other people who may try to get in contact and it is part of a parent’s job to teach their child to be safe and appropriate online.
+Make it clear that you aren't checking up on them, but simply want to check up on any strangers or other people who may try to get in contact with them.
+Emphasise that it's part of a parent’s job to teach their child to be safe and appropriate online.

 Alert your child's school or the police and flag anything concerning